 Plank Construction Co., Inc., employees were installing a storm sewer system as part of the construction of new buildings at Dutch Village in Menands, New York.
 On October 3, 2015, the 8-foot deep trench in which they were working collapsed onto one of the employees.
 He was extricated and hospitalized.

 An inspection by OSHA’s Albany Area Office found that the employer did not protect the trench against collapse, and failed to provide a safe means for workers to exit the trench.
-OSHA cited Plank Construction on March 31, 2016, for one willful violation and one serious violation of excavation safety standards for these conditions.
 Proposed penalties total $59,290.

 ABC Equipment Exposed Workers to Scaffold Hazards